 1. Wander around Shanghai’s narrow alleys

-While Shanghai is renowned for its mesmerizing skyscrapers and modern buildings, it’s the narrow alleys with decrepit old houses that nourish the city’s soul.
+While Shanghai is more renowned for its modern buildings, it’s the narrow alleys with decrepit old houses that nourish the city’s soul.

-By wandering around its narrow alleys, I was able to notice myriads of interesting things about local life in Shanghai.
+Wandering around Shanghai’s narrow alleys allowed me to spot countless interesting things about the local life here.
 For example, do you know that people in Shanghai dry their clothes by hanging them outdoors on telephone cables?
 I did not and was utterly fascinated to see that.

-In addition, can you guess what’s even more amusing?
-Just by taking a glance at those laundry items, I could immediately tell whom each household comprised of, e.g. whether there was any rebellious teenager in the family or whether it was a single mom’s dwelling.
-It was indeed a fun guessing game with my companions while exploring how the locals in Shanghai lived.
+Just by glancing at these laundry items, I could guess whom each household comprised of, e.g. whether there was any rebellious teen in the family, whether it was a single mom’s dwelling, or how many little children were living there.
+It suddenly became a fun guessing game for me and my travel companion while strolling through these alleys.

-There are also lots of other interesting things to see around Shanghai’s narrow alleys.
-I could look inside a local butcher’s home for instance, notice traditional Chinese decorations on people’s doors, or simply watch the locals going about their daily life.
+There are also many other interesting things to see around Shanghai’s narrow alleys.
+I could, for instance, notice traditional Chinese decorations on people’s doors, enjoy the homely smell of lunch flying out from someone’s kitchen, or simply watch the locals going about their daily life.

 2. Meet your prospective parents-in-law at Shanghai Marriage Market